Learn about this department's research

 Melbourne Neuropsychiatry Centre Research

 Melbourne Neuropsychiatry Centre conducts world leading research with focus on specific streams in Psychiatry/Psychology and Neuroscience.
-An overview of the research interests within the centre and the project work being carried out by our research groups can be found here: http://www.psychiatry.unimelb.edu.au/mnc
+An overview of the research interests within the centre and the project work being carried out by our researchers can be found here: http://www.psychiatry.unimelb.edu.au/mnc

 Academic Unit for Psychiatry of Old Age (AUPOA)